Lorenzino de' Medici: Works

 Lorenzino was also a writer.
 In his Apology he defended himself, explaining that he had committed the murder for the love of liberty: he had followed the example of Brutus – one of the assassins of Julius Caesar – and had murdered the duke after pretending he was his faithful servant and friend.
 The Apology is considered one of the loftiest examples of Renaissance eloquence and a masterpiece of anti-tyrannical thought.
 It was written in two subsequent versions, the first of which, not very different from the definitive one, dates back to January 1537, a few days after the murder.

 He also authored a play entitled Aridosia, written around 1535 and successfully presented in Florence, first at the Spedale dei Tessitori and later at Palazzo Medici.

-Cultural Depiction
+Cultural depiction

-Lorenzino's assassination of Alessandro, as well as his republicanism, anti-tyrannical spirit, inspired French playwright Alfred de Musset to write the play of Lorenzaccio.
+Lorenzino's assassination of Alessandro, as well as his republicanism and anti-tyrannical spirit, inspired French playwright Alfred de Musset to write the play Lorenzaccio.